Thursday, August 29, 2024

 Footnotes:

 ¹I say "seems" only because we can't put God in a box and reduce him to something far less than he is.
 We are only scratching the surface of just one aspect of his character, though a very fundamental and significant one.
+Maybe the most significant aspect of who God is.

 Not because he's trying to hide from us but because we are not humble enough for him to reveal himself more fully.
 We only see God clearly to the extent we humbly trust Him.

-The key to seeing more of His infinite beauty and mystery is humility.
-Without humility we will never see Him clearly.
-Because of arrogance - i.e. thinking we are our own god and can make life work without Him - we are blinded to seeing Him well if at all.
+Because of arrogance - i.e. thinking we are our own god and can make life work better without Him than with Him - we are blinded to seeing Him well if at all.

 As finite beings, we can never fully plumb the depths of His being or His heart.
 We will spend all eternity increasingly discovering more about God and His infinite beauty and love.
 We will never be bored but increasingly enthralled the more we see and know Him.